 - information on loans;

-- information on accounting, balance sheet, financial reporting, and personal and company data (limited liability companies, joint stock companies);
+- information on bookkeeping, balance sheet, financial reporting, and personal and company data (limited liability companies, joint stock companies);

 - sectors and sub-sectors;